eshwen/SemivisibleJets/README.md

 git submodule update
 ```

-In a new session, you must set up the environment with
+In each new session, you must set up the environment with

 ```bash
 source setup.sh